-Work Zones starting around Bristol
+Work Zones in Bristol

 What is a Work Zone?

-Establish a common set of protocols across into work service providers for cross referrals and core data collection.
+- Establish a common set of protocols across into work service providers for cross referrals and core data collection.

-Developing the Work Zone Concept for Bristol
+- Develop the Work Zone concept for Bristol beyond the initial pilot.

-These organisations will develop the principles required for a Work Zone and will work together to trial a new and innovative way of partnership working as well as providing a standard level of employment support across Bristol.
 They will establish ways of working that recognise individual needs and barriers to help each client with the level of support they need on the journey towards work and to support them to progress within work once employed.